-Apprenticeships equal paid real-life work experience paired with a bank of transferable skills and qualifications that will lead to a successful career.
+Apprenticeships equal paid real-life work experience paired with a bank of transferable skills and qualifications that can help you develop a successful career.

 Different types of apprenticeships take different amounts of time to complete, depending on the level, sector and employer.
 Typically, an apprenticeship takes between one and four years to complete.

-There are lots of great reasons to do an apprenticeship, but here are the big ones:
+There are lots of great reasons to do an apprenticeship including: